TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 35/Genesis 35.12.md

 ---

-and the land which I gave unto Abraham and Isaac, to thee I will give it, and to thy seed after thee will I give the land.
+The land which I gave to Abraham and Isaac, I will give it to you, and to your seed after you will I give the land."